 - a.
 Upon receiving the completed application package, the Evaluation Authority will review and determine that: - The application form is duly completed and signed by all parties (i.e. Sponsor, Developer and CCTL); - ii.
-The ST comprises all major content items defined in the CC Part 1: - iii.
-The TOE has been clearly identified in the ST; threats and security requirements are defined in the ST in terms of assets, threat agents, attack potential and countermeasures; - iv.
+The ST comprises all major content items defined in the CC Part 1; - iii.
+The PAR by the CCTL on the ST is completed and sufficient with the evidences provided to ensure the TOE has been clearly identified in the ST; threats and security requirements are defined in the ST in terms of assets, threat agents, attack potential and countermeasures; - iv.
 Conformance claims in the ST are made accurately; - v.
 Evaluation activities can be adequately set up for the TOE to be performed by the CCTL to the specified evaluation assurance level/activities; - vi.
 The CCTL has given a positive statement on the suitability and completeness of the TOE documentation such that detailed evaluation can be performed and completed within the timeframe stated in the EWP; and - vii.
 The evaluation can yield objective and unbiased evaluation results. - viii.
 The evaluators appointed by the CCTL for the evaluation are qualified/approved under the SCCS.
 The related information on each evaluator assigned by the CCTL for the evaluation procedure in question shall be provided by the CCTL to the Evaluation Authority. - b.
 The EWP may evolve during the evaluation process.
 It is the sponsor and/or developer's responsibility to ensure that the CCTL always has the latest information about the TOE.
 The CCTL is expected to interact with the Evaluation Authority, as and when issues arise and clarifications need to be made.
 Any amendments to the TOE that have an impact on EWP during evaluation must be highlighted to the Evaluation Authority.
 Approvals by the Evaluation Authority shall be sought for any changes to the EWP which have an impact on evaluation work. - c.
-The sponsor may engage a consultant to provide advice and consultation services in developing the ST and other evaluation deliverables; The CCTL is allowed to provide both consultancy and evaluation services for the same TOE under the SCCS if the CCTL is able to demonstrate its conformance to 2.2.1 and 2.4 of the SCCS Publication #2 with clear role and logical separation procedures in place as well as appointing qualified evaluators and qualified consultants for the project.
+The sponsor may engage a consultant to provide advice and consultation services in developing the ST and other evaluation deliverables; The CCTL is allowed to provide both consultancy and evaluation services for the same TOE under the SCCS if the CCTL is able to demonstrate its conformance to 2.2.1 and 2.4 of the CCC SP-101-2 Publication #2 with clear role and logical separation procedures in place as well as appointing qualified evaluators and qualified consultants for the project.